oddbird/oddleventy/content/blog/2024/anchor-position-polyfill.md

   - Anchor Position
   - CSS
 summary: |
-  Support for updates to the Anchor Position Spec is making the Anchor Position Polyfill more useful.
+  Sponsor support for continued development of the Anchor Position Spec is making the Anchor Position Polyfill more useful.
+  Here's a summary of the latest updates.
 ---
 A couple years ago, OddBird started working on a polyfill for Anchor Position, as the spec started to take form.
 Now that the spec has stabilized, and Chromium